-The Waldorf College Department of Music offers bachelor’s degrees in music education and in music—with the following concentrations—Vocal Performance, Instrumental Performance, Piano or Organ Performance, Church Music, and Arts Management.
-Waldorf College established its Bachelor of Arts degree in Music in the 1990’s.
+The Waldorf University Department of Music offers bachelor’s degrees in music education and in music—with the following concentrations—Vocal Performance, Instrumental Performance, Piano or Organ Performance, Church Music, and Arts Management.
+Waldorf established its Bachelor of Arts degree in Music in the 1990’s.
 In 2003, the State of Iowa formally approved Waldorf’s music education program, the Bachelor of Arts in Music Education.
 All of Waldorf’s music program graduates seeking graduate-level education have not only been accepted, but pursued by other institutions with scholarships and generous assistantships.

-Through liberal giving of its alumni, Waldorf College maintains a generous scholarship program for music students.
+Through liberal giving of its alumni, Waldorf University maintains a generous scholarship program for music students.
 Music scholarships of up to $4000 per year are awarded to incoming students as part of their total financial aid and are renewable for up to four years.
 One need not major in music to receive a music scholarship.
 In addition to regular music scholarships, some returning students are awarded endowed scholarships for the next school year ranging from $500 to $2000.

 106 S. 6th St